How To Make A Gathered Summer Skirt | Madam Sew

 Tools

 Fold the long edges of the waistband ½ inch towards the wrong side and press.
-I use a little cardboard to help me iron straight seams, just draw the lines you need (½”, 1”,...) and fold along the lines.
-For me it’s a great help for straight seams..
+Madam Sew sells a Hot Hem Ruler to help you create perfect creases.

 Now, fold the waistband in half lengthwise, wrong sides together.
 Press the fold.
 Open up the folds at the two short ends.
 With the right sides together, put the ends together.
 Pin in place.
-Sew along the short edge with a ½-inch seam.
+Sew along the short edge with a ½-inch seam allowance.

-Mark the the front, back and side center points of the waistband.
+Mark the the front, back, and side center points of the waistband for future steps.

 Cut And Prepare The Other Parts Of The Skirt